-Building aggregates are a versatile substance used in foundations, construction and garden paving.
-From creating a seating area in the garden to a hardwearing and cost-effective driveway or path, aggregates are cheap and effective.
+Building and landscaping aggregates are a versatile substance used in foundations, construction and garden paving.
+From creating a seating area in the garden to a hardwearing and cost-effective driveway or path, cheap aggregate is incredibly effective and affordable.
 At JTD Building Supplies we have years of experience sourcing and distributing building aggregates to homes and businesses.

 To understand which aggregate is right for you we’ve put together this quick guide on building aggregates.
 This will give you a better understanding of your choices before breaking out the earth-moving equipment.

-Gravel is quick and easy to lay.
-The myriad of colours and shapes provide an attractive texture and colour, perfect for landscaping, quick fix paving solutions, and gardens built on a budget.
-There are different types of gravel to choose from each suited to different needs.
+It is quick and easy to lay.
+The myriad of colours and shapes provide an attractive texture and colour, perfect for landscaping, quick-fix paving solutions, and gardens built on a budget.
+There are all types of gravel to choose from each suited to different needs.

 Sandstone will be available in various sizes too so be sure to choose a size that fits your needs.